Keenan-Faure/PokedexCLI/README.md

-# PokedexCLI
+# PokemonCLI

-A Pokedex in a command-line REPL using the [PokéAPI](https://pokeapi.co)
+A Pokemon game in a command-line REPL using the [PokéAPI](https://pokeapi.co)

 This project takes the following into consideration:

--
 -   Parsing JSON in Go
 -   Making HTTP requests in Go
 -   Build a CLI tool that makes interacting with a back-end server easier